 - When the material is completely dry, scrunch up the fabric so the paste cracks all over.
 Prepare the cold-water dye according to the package directions.
 Soak the handkerchief or pillowcase in the dye for about an hour.
 When the hour’s up, rinse the material thoroughly in cold water and allow it to dry.

 - Give your child a butter knife (that’s not sharp at all!) and help him scrape off any leftover paste, then rinse the handkerchief again.
 Finally, wash the material in soapy water and then leave it outside to dry.

 - Batik may be new to your family, but it’s a centuries old technique.
-Once your child tries his hand at the craft, take him to the library and pick up a book on Indonesia, for a glimpse at what people halfway around the world manage to do with just a little wax, and some major creativity.
+Once your child tries his hand at the craft, take him to the library and pick up a book on Indonesia or explore the Internet, for a glimpse at what people halfway around the world manage to do with just a little wax, and some major creativity.